wtripp180901/azimuth-tenancy/README.md

 familiarity with the configuration and deployment of Azimuth.

 > [!WARNING]
-> OIDC authentication and "apps-only" mode are experimental and not fully tested.
+> OIDC authentication in Azimuth is currently in technology preview.

 ## Contents  <!-- omit in toc -->